 |3||String class can cause performance issues when used for frequent concatenations.||StringBuffer class gives your better performance compared to string class for concatenations.|

 Ques 7.
-How to find a unique character in a string?
+How to find the unique character in a string?

 We can find a unique character in a string in two ways:-